 - You need a qualifying report to recommend the measure for which you are applying.
 You can submit this online - you don't need to send a paper copy.

-- The scheme is only open to homeowners in Scotland.
+- The scheme is only open to owner-occupiers in Scotland.

-- You must not start work before receiving a loan offer.
+- You must not start work before receiving a written offer of funding

 We’ll send you an online application form once you’ve spoken to one of our Home Energy Scotland advisors.